cakephp/upgrade/README.md

 ![Build Status](https://github.com/cakephp/upgrade/actions/workflows/ci.yml/badge.svg?branch=master)

-Upgrade tools for CakePHP meant to facilitate migrating between CakePHP 4.x versions, and to CakePHP 5.x.
+Upgrade tools for CakePHP meant to facilitate migrating between CakePHP 4.x versions and from CakePHP 4.x to CakePHP 5.x.
 This repository should be used as a standalone application and *not* as a plugin.

 ## Installation